Master of Arts in Psychology

 Navigate a rapidly changing world.

-For those passionate about mental health and counseling, regardless of their academic or professional background.
+For those passionate about mental health and counseling, from various academic or professional backgrounds.

 The Multicultural Counseling (MCC) program is designed for individuals seeking a graduate degree in mental health without pursuing licensure.